torvista/Zen_Cart-Language_File_Converter/README.md

 3. Copy this conversion script (single file) into your admin directory: from here it can access the shopfront files too.

-4. Open the file to edit it.

 There are some options at the start of the file.
 Edit as required.
 I suggest you do the shopfront first so you only half-break your shop!

 ```
+//set to fileset/folder name of the files to be converted
-$language_to_convert = 'spanish'; //set to your language fileset name
+$language_to_convert = 'spanish';

-$convert_admin_files = false; // set to true to create admin files
+// set to true to target admin files
+$convert_admin_files = false;

-$convert_shopfront_files = false; // set to true to create shopfront files
+// set to true to target shopfront files
+$convert_shopfront_files = false;

+// set to true to allow processing of selected target and creation of files.
-$allow_create_files = false; // prevent any file creation or WILL OVERWRITE THE NEW FILES EACH TIME THIS FILE IS RUN!!!
+// THIS WILL OVERWRITE THE NEW lang FILES EACH TIME THIS FILE IS RUN!!!
+SO SET TO FALSE AFTER THE FIRST SUCCESSFUL RUN (a run with no script errors).

-$unlink_after_create = false; // prevent any file removal or WILL REMOVE THE OLD FILES EACH TIME THIS FILE IS RUN!!!
+$allow_create_files = true;

+// integer 0 - leave original files in place
+// 1 - rename original files to *.OLD php so they are ignored: RECOMMENDED for future reference as some constants have been moved to other files
+// 2 - delete the original files
+$post_create_action = 0;

-$debug = false; //set to true to display processing info
+//true/false to show processing info
+$debug = true;

+//1 for find-replace (original method attempted), 2 for tokens (works better)
+$conversion_method = 2;
 ```

-2) Log into your admin
+4. Log into your admin

-3) Manually type the filename: `YOUR_ADMIN/zz_lang_creator.php`
+5. Manually type the filename: `YOUR_ADMIN/zz_lang_creator.php`
 If no options have been changed, it will not do anything.

 If you have set `$allow_create_files` to `true`, new files prefixed with `.lang` will be created in the same places.

-Refreshing the shopfront will now result in a white screen of death and one or more debug log files which will indicate the location of the error.
+If the original language files were in use/registered, refreshing the shopfront will now result in a white screen of death and one or more debug log files which will indicate the location of the error.
 There will be multiple errors for various reasons.

-IF YOU RUN THE SCRIPT AGAIN IT WILL OVERWRITE YOUR CHANGES SO IMMEDIATELY RESET THE OPTIONS TO PREVENT THIS.
+IF YOU RUN THE SCRIPT AGAIN IT WILL OVERWRITE YOUR CHANGES SO IMMEDIATELY RESET THE OPTIONS TO PREVENT THIS, OR REMOVE/RENAME THE FILE.

 Use the information in the debug logs to correct the errors by comparing the file with the original.
 It will help to use a code editor to highlight syntax errors.